 Proof (Again), then Bake

-Place the twisted dough into a 1-pound bread pan.
-Cover the pan, then allow the bread to rise to just under an inch from the top of the bread pan- this should take anywhere from 30-45 minutes.
+- Place the twisted dough into your prepared bread pans.
+Cover the pans, then allow the bread to rise in a warm, draft-free area until the dough reaches just under an inch from the top of the bread pan- this will take anywhere from 30-45 minutes.

-While the dough is rising, whisk together the whole egg and 1 tablespoon of water to make the egg wash.
+- While the dough is rising, whisk together the egg yolk and water for the egg wash.

 Make the Cinnamon-Maple Glaze